Green-Software-Foundation/if-plugins/src/lib/sci-e/README.md

 ## Calculation

-`energy` is calculated as the sum of the energy due to CPU usage, energy due to network trafic, energy due to memory and energy due to GPU usage.
+`energy` is calculated as the sum of the energy due to CPU usage, energy due to network traffic, energy due to memory and energy due to GPU usage.

 ```pseudocode
 energy = energy-cpu + energy-network + energy-memory + e-gpu